Co-sell with Microsoft sales teams and partners overview

 - Cloud Solution Provider (CSP) partners receive a 10% incentive to sell your IaaS solution or SaaS offer.
 To learn more about the CSP program, see Cloud Solution Provider program.

 - Sales of your offer through Azure Marketplace will contribute towards customers’ Azure consumption commitments.
 Eligible customers will see the offer marked as Azure benefit eligible in Azure portal.
-For more information, see Azure consumption commitment benefit.
+To learn more about how the MACC program benefits customers and how they can find solutions that are enabled for MACC, see Azure Consumption Commitment benefit.
+For information about how publishers can get their transactable offer enrolled in MACC, see Azure consumption commitment enrollment.

 - Offers that achieve Azure IP Co-sell incentivized status or are enrolled in the Microsoft Business Applications ISV Connect Program with Co-sell ready status will receive a Microsoft Preferred solutions badge on the offer listing page in the online stores: Azure Marketplace and AppSource.
 After an offer achieves the corresponding status, it may take up to 30 days for the preferred solution badge to be displayed in the online store.
 The badge promotes an offer's quality, performance, and ability to address customer needs in a certain industry vertical or solution area.

-To learn how to achieve co-sell ready and co-sell incentivized status, see Co-sell ready and co-sell incentivized requirements.
+To learn how to achieve co-sell ready and co-sell incentive status, see Co-sell ready and Co-sell incentive requirements.

-- For information about requirements, see Co-sell ready and co-sell incentivized requirements
+- For information about requirements, see Co-sell ready and co-sell incentive requirements

 - To configure an offer for co-sell, see Configure Co-sell for a commercial marketplace offer